binpower93/hilt-test/README.md

 ## Known Problems

 * Due the api returning `null` instead of `{}`, the api doesn't isn't initialised in the empty state
+* Sometimes tests involving the feed may fail as the feed auto loads, and therefore causes a race condition